-Most cases are idiopathic.
-However, there is a slight male predominance as well as a seasonal variation; peak incidence coincides with the viral enteritis season.
-An older rotavirus vaccine was associated with a marked increase in risk of intussusception and was taken off the market in the US.
-The newer vaccines, when given in the recommended sequence and timing, are not associated with any clinically significant increased risk.
+There is a slight male predominance as well as a seasonal variation; peak incidence coincides with the viral enteritis season.
+An older rotavirus vaccine was associated with a marked increase in risk of intussusception and was taken off the market in the United States.
+The newer rotavirus vaccines, when given in the recommended sequence and timing, are not associated with any clinically significant increased risk.

 Later, as intestinal ischemia develops, pain becomes steady, the child becomes lethargic, and mucosal hemorrhage causes heme-positive stool on rectal examination and sometimes spontaneous passage of a currant-jelly stool.
 The latter, however, is a late occurrence, and physicians should not wait for this symptom to occur to suspect intussusception.
 A palpable abdominal mass, described as sausage-shaped, is sometimes present.
 Perforation results in signs of peritonitis, with significant tenderness, guarding, and rigidity.
 Pallor, tachycardia, and diaphoresis indicate shock.

 About 5 to 10% of children present without the colicky pain phase.
 Instead, they appear lethargic, as if drugged (atypical or apathetic presentation).
-In such cases, the diagnosis of intussusception is often missed until the current-jelly stool appears or an abdominal mass is palpated.
+In such cases, the diagnosis of intussusception is often missed until the currant-jelly stool appears or an abdominal mass is palpated.

 Suspicion of the diagnosis must be high, particularly in children with atypical presentation, and studies and intervention must be done urgently, because survival and likelihood of nonoperative reduction decrease significantly with time.

-If intussusception is confirmed, an air enema is used for reduction, which lessens the likelihood and consequences of perforation.
+If ileocolic intussusception is confirmed, an air enema is used for reduction, which lessens the likelihood and consequences of perforation.
 The intussusceptum can be successfully reduced in 75 to 95% of children.
 If the air enema is successful, children are observed overnight to rule out occult perforation.
 If reduction is unsuccessful or if the intestine has perforated, immediate surgery is required.

 When reduction is achieved without surgery, the recurrence rate is 5 to 10%.